 Keep up to date with all the latest news and announcements by subscribing to our free email alerts service.

-The Akelikongo prospect is a chonolith or intrusive pipe hosting magmatic nickel copper sulphides along the sides and base of the intrusion.
-The system essentially outcrops where it coincides with the known soil anomaly and then plunges shallowly to the northwest.
 Drilling shows it then continues down plunge for at least 500m and is interpreted to extend more than a kilometre where holes to the north (AKD003 and 12) have detected alteration due to a probable nickel system in form of anomalous nickel copper and platinum group element (PGE) geochemistry in the felsic paragneisses.

 The discovery at Akelikongo West of a second mineralised intrusive body with a different geological and geochemical character, demonstrates the Akelikongo field contains multiple mineralised intrusive systems indicative of a mineral field with a complex history enhancing its economic potential.

-Recent data integration indicates the magmatic disseminated sulphides at Akelikongo show a linear nickel tenor trend up to 12% with massive sulphides averaging 4-6%.
+Data integration indicates the magmatic disseminated sulphides at Akelikongo show a linear nickel tenor trend up to 12% with massive sulphides averaging 4-6%.
 These nickel tenors are encouraging and an early stage indicator that any larger accumulations of sulphide mineralisation are likely to be economic.

 Results of the recent drilling during 2016 have shown that the previously sparsely drilled western footwall to the system has a prospective basal position and has formed an embayment where sulphides have accumulated within a much larger up to 110m wide disseminated zone.